kashifulhaque/valorant-leaderboards-api/README.md

 ## Example Response

 > Example uses AP region, the URL is the same as above.
-I am using [Insomnia REST Client](https://github.com/Kong/insomnia)
+I am using [Insomnia API Client here](https://github.com/Kong/insomnia)

 _Top 10 Radiants of AP region_
 ![Top 10 Radiants of AP as of January 21, 2021 2320 IST](img/ap-radiants-top10.png)